spencerthayer/2024-Election-Polling-Analysis/readme.md

 3. Compute the combined weight for each poll using the selected method (`heavy_weight` or average).
 4. Calculate the weighted sum of poll results for each candidate by multiplying the poll result percentage by the combined weight.
 5. Sum the weighted poll results for each candidate.
 6. Divide the weighted sum by the total combined weights for each candidate to obtain the weighted average poll result.
+This step includes careful handling of potential `NaN` (Not a Number) values that might arise due to missing data. `NaN` values are replaced with 0 to prevent them from propagating through calculations and causing errors.
 7. Calculate the margin of error for each candidate's poll results using the `margin_of_error` function, which takes into account the sample size and poll result percentage.
 8. Return a dictionary containing the weighted average poll result and margin of error for each candidate.